 - Grilled Vegetable Pasta Salad – This veggie-filled option is a hit with everyone, even the kids!
 It’s a great way to make sure that everyone’s eating their vegetables and you can make it while the Pigs in a Blanket are cooking!

-How Can I Make Traeger Pigs in a Blanket Feel Homemade?
+How can I make Traeger Pigs in a Blanket taste Homemade?

 If you wanted to add a little home cook touch to these pigs in a blanket, try making your own dough using the same dough in my pizza rollups recipe.